 Although worksheets for salary, benefits and expenses are in one document, it is important for church officials to separate these items when reporting budget and expenditures to the congregation.
 It is particularly important that financial reporting not leave the impression that expenses are part of a pastor’s salary.

-- Geographical units are based on new data.
-Because units will increase for many counties, a congregation may choose to spread the increase over more than one year.
+- Geographical units have not changed.
 Because the data source is expensive, current plans are to update geographical units again for 2020-2021.
 See the Interpretive Comments for more explanation.

 - Salary calculation software (PC only) and/or a spreadsheet (PC and Mac) are available at www.manygifts.org/salaryguidelines without cost to member congregations and pastors of Mennonite Church USA.
 The salary calculation software makes it possible to add more detailed documentation for the calculations and does most of the calculations for you.
 In addition, the information can be integrated into a Covenant of Understanding.
 The spreadsheet is a simple way to calculate but does not include space for other documentation.